 So I get it.
 There’s more to the lecture than simply saving money and reducing sleepless nights.
-If we all applied China’s notorious one-child policy across the globe, we could have a fighting chance to preserve our resources and perhaps even mitigate flashpoints of political and religious conflict.
+If we all applied China’s notorious one-child policy across the globe, we could have a fighting chance to preserve our resources and perhaps even mitigate flash-points of political and religious conflict.
 One can dream.

 And I also get how having kids can put a strain on the marriage.
-As hard as Mrs. Cubert and I tried to convince ourselves to stay focused on our relationship right before the twins were born, the last five years have been 90% energy to kids, and 10% to US.
-Date nights help, but you need to stay committed to each other through thick and thin.
-Because there’s a lot of “thick” when you’re raising two little ones at the same time.
-(Cue the violins, please…)
+As hard as Mrs. Cubert and I tried to convince ourselves to stay focused on our relationship right before the twins were born, the last five years have been 90% energy to kids, and 10% to us.

 Far from it.
 Nothing is easy, don’t get me wrong.
-Simple acts like entering the damn house are a chore at ages 0-6.
+Simple acts like entering the house are a chore at ages 0-6.

 E.g., How do you open the screen door while holding a baby carrier?
 The stoop is too small for twins.
-Who Designed this house?!?
+Who designed this house?!?

-And wouldn’t you know it.
+And wouldn’t you know it?
 Once they enter the house, sand, mud, water, and something slimy from God-knows-where gets streaked across the kitchen, dining room, and living room, faster than you can catch them with keys, purse, coats, groceries, and the giant watermelon in your arms.

 But wait.
 Didn’t I start this paragraph with the notion of having kids not being all that bad?
 It’s true.
 Really.

-You might be exhausted and sometimes stretched to your wits-end, but at every corner there’s something new and unexpected.
+You might be exhausted and sometimes stretched to your wits-end, but at every corner, there’s something new and unexpected.
 Our kids make us laugh and they make us proud.

 The artwork gets better all the time.
 Instead of a violent scribble of crayons filling the page, we now have stick figures with discernible eyes, nose, mouth… and even a schlong, when my son is being mischievous.